Holomorphic curves in exploded manifolds: virtual fundamental class: Representing Gromov--Witten invariants using DeRham cohomology

 \begin{remark} Given a complex vectorbundle $W$ over an extension $\mathcal K^{\sharp}$ of $\mathcal K$, we may represent the Chern classes of $W$ in $H^{*}(\mathcal K)$ as closed differential forms.
 As unitary metrics and connections may be constructed as sections of sheaves satisfying the Patching, Extension, and Averaging axioms, they may be constructed on $\mathcal K$ using Proposition \ref{global section}, then we may construct the Chern classes of $V$ over $\mathcal K$ using the Chern-Weil construction. \end{remark}

-We use $\Omega^{*}$ instead of all $\C\infty1$ differential forms in order to use a version of Stokes' theorem proved in \cite{dre}.
-We shall also wish to use integration along the fiber, as defined in \cite{dre}.
-For this we shall need the following more general types of differential forms:
+We use $\Omega^{*}$ instead of all $\C\infty1$ differential forms in order to use a version of Stokes' theorem, Theorem 3.4 in \cite{dre}.
+We shall also wish to use integration along the fiber.
+For this we shall need the following more general types of differential forms.
+(For integration along the fiber, see Theorem 9.2 of \cite{dre}.)

 \begin{defn}[Refined forms] A refined form $\theta\in\ro^{*}(\ex B)$ is a choice $\theta_{p}\in\bigwedge T^{*}_{p}(\ex B)$ for all $p\in\ex B$ satisfying the following condition: given any point $p\in \ex B$, there exists an open neighborhood $U$ of $p$, a complete, surjective, equidimensional submersion